TBD54566975/web5-kt/README.md

 ## Maven Central

 When pulling from Maven Central, you can pull the entire library or just a single module.
 Examples of both are shown below.
-Please note that you need to add the repositories shows below to your `build.gradle.kts` file.
-This is because the libraries that we depend on are hosted in places
+Please note that you need to add the repositories shown below to your `build.gradle.kts` file.
+This is because the libraries that we depend on are hosted in separate places.

 ```kt
 repositories {